|The following documents must be submitted when applying for a Master’s study programme:

 Completing your application:

-- Please first fill in the form under "personal data"
+- Please first fill in the form under "My account"

-- Then give your desired study programmes (up to three are possible) under "applications".
-Please make sure to answer the "other questions" regarding your desired study programme.
+- Then add your desired study programmes (up to three are possible).
+Please make sure to answer the "additional application-related questions" regarding your desired study programme.
 If you are using the upload function, please check that the path to your documents is displayed correctly.

 - Please also check if there are forms or information relating to your study programmes that are available as downloads and if so please use them.